OUR PROCESS

 Always read the label and choose washer settings carefully

-KEITH BARRYREVIEWED.COM
+KEITH BARRY

 Fashions have changed over the years, but research shows that most Americans cling to laundry habits as outdated as bell-bottom jeans and poodle skirts.
 Need specifics?
 Plenty of folks pay to dry-clean machine-washable clothes, most consumers ignore a washer’s specialty cycles, and nearly everyone uses too much laundry detergent.